artsandmetaphysics/goodlifeodyssey/_published/practical-ethics.md

 ---
 Created On: '2023-02-16T14:30:00+00:00'
-Description: How to live the good life in the day-to-day, once you know what the good life is.
+Description: 'How to live the good life in the day-to-day, once you know what the good

+  life is.'
-Last Edited: '2023-03-26T12:37:00+00:00'
+Last Edited: '2023-04-21T09:33:00+00:00'
 Published On: null
 Slug: practical-ethics
 Slug Override: ''